Bless-04/DropTube-CLI/README.md

   -p, --port <PORT>
           Explicit port to listen on.
 If not provided, defaults to 8081 and scans upward automatically if the port is in use.

+      --generate-thumbnails
+          Generate missing thumbnails with FFmpeg.
+Panics at startup if FFmpeg is unavailable.

+      --ffmpeg-path <FFMPEG_PATH>
+          FFmpeg executable to use instead of PATH.
+Requires --generate-thumbnails.

   -h, --help
           Print help (see a summary with '-h')